Collagen, leaky gut and IBS

 What is leaky gut syndrome?

-In the digestive tract, the food is broken down and the nutrients from the food - proteins, carbohydrates, fats, vitamins, minerals, etc. - are absorbed into the bloodstream.
+In the digestive tract, the food is broken down and the nutrients from the food - proteins, carbohydrates, fats, vitamins, minerals, etc. – absorbed into the bloodstream.
 Remarkably, the intestinal lining of your GI (GI=gastrointestinal) tract has more than 4,000 square meters of surface area, which not only helps absorb all the nutrients in food, but also acts as a barrier between the inside of the intestines and the bloodstream, controlling what gets in and out. what is removed as waste.

 Your microbiome (the collection of friendly bacteria and other microbes that live in your gut) plays an important role in maintaining the strength and integrity of your gut lining.